klojang4j/klojang-templates/README.md

 neither template variables nor nested templates are rendered in the first place.
 If you don't set a variable to a value, it will simply disappear from the template.
 If you don't populate a nested template, the entire block of text it encloses will disappear from the template.
-Thus, if you don't want something to be rendered, just " don't mention its name" in the `RenderSession`.
+Thus, if you don't want something to be rendered, just "don't mention its name" in the `RenderSession`.

 However, you can make it more explicit that you don't want a block of text to be rendered.
 If you populate a nested template with an empty array or collection, the